contentful/contentful.js/README.md

 #### Legacy browsers:

-This library also comes with a legacy version to support Internet Explorer 11 and other older browsers.
-It already contains a polyfill for Promises.
+~~This library also comes with a legacy version to support Internet Explorer 11 and other older browsers.
+It already contains a polyfill for Promises.~~

-To support legacy browsers in your application, use `contentful.legacy.min.js` instead of `contentful.browser.min.js`
+> With version `9.0.4` we dropped the support for IE 11.
+The legacy bundle will only be available for older versions.
+The full list of supported browsers can be found here [@contentful/browserslist-config](https://github.com/contentful/browserslist-config/blob/master/index.js)

 ### Your first request